Devilla/docs/ens-improvement-proposals/ensip-1-ens.md

 * Support for subnames/sub-domains - eg, live.mysite.tld and forum.mysite.tld.
 * Multiple services under a single name, such as a DApp hosted in Swarm, a Whisper address, and a mail server.
 * Support for DNS record types, allowing blockchain hosting of 'legacy' names.
 This would permit an Ethereum client such as Mist to resolve the address of a traditional website, or the mail server for an email address, from a blockchain name.
-* DNS gateways, exposing ENS domains via the Domain Name Service, providing easier means for legacy clients to resolve and connect to blockchain services.
+* DNS gateways, exposing PNS domains via the Domain Name Service, providing easier means for legacy clients to resolve and connect to blockchain services.

 The first two use-cases, in particular, can be observed everywhere on the present-day internet under DNS, and we believe them to be fundamental features of a name service that will continue to be useful as the Ethereum platform develops and matures.